cloudfoundry-attic/cf-riak-cs-release/README.md

 3. To deploy: `bosh deployment riak-cs-vsphere.yml && bosh deploy`

-### To an AWS environment
+### AWS environment

-1. Create a stub file called `riak-cs-aws-stub.yml` that contains the common parameters above.
+1. Create a stub file called `riak-cs-aws-stub.yml` that contains the parameters described for bosh-lite above.
 In addition, you must include:

 	* Username and password for admin user to support errands
-	* Network settings as follows
+	* Network and resource pool settings

 	```
         director_uuid: YOUR-DIRECTOR-GUID-HERE